Aaronmsv/PastejackingProtection/README.md

 # PastejackingProtection
-A bash script/function against pastejacking.
+A bash script/function against pastejacking (also called **clipboard hijacking**).
 If you don't know what pastejacking is, check these links:

 * https://github.com/dxa4481/Pastejacking
 * http://www.ush.it/team/ascii/hack-tricks_253C_CCC2008/wysinwyc/what_you_see_is_not_what_you_copy.txt